What Do Colleges Look For In A Student

 Honorable Mentions

-• Meaningful use of your free time outside of school.
+Meaningful use of your free time outside of school.
 Such experiences may include summer activities, hobbies, or work that reflects areas of interest, responsibility, and dedication.
-These experiences can be included on your résumé.
+You can include these experiences on your résumé.

-• Special talents, unique skills, or experiences that lend to an interesting student body.
-A high school student who goes beyond his or her academic endeavors to develop skills in sports, creative arts, journalism, or anything else can gain an edge.
-In your application, consider including evidence of such things that make you stand out (i.e. a CD, DVD, or YouTube video of your talent, a portfolio of your work, a research abstract, etc).
+Special talents, unique skills, or experiences of an exciting student body.
+A high school student who goes beyond their academic endeavors to develop skills in sports, creative arts, journalism, or anything else can gain an edge.
+In your application, consider including evidence of things that make you stand out (i.e., a CD, DVD, or YouTube video of your talent, a portfolio of your work, a research abstract, etc.).